Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 That line is actually surprisingly hard.

-The audience of the time, and like you were saying, was Vordable, Vordable, that kind of variety show big.
+The audience of the time, and like you were saying, was Vortaville, that kind of variety

-It was, but it wasn't a particularly refined
+show big, it was, but it wasn't a particularly refined or cultured audience.

-towns clamored to get tickets to see for themselves just how bad the cherry
+to see for themselves just how bad the Cherry Sisters were.

 Yeah.